creed-braton/sudojo/frontend/README.md

 - **TypeScript with Strict Typing**: Only TypeScript shall be used with strict typing.
 The `any` type is not allowed under any circumstances.

+- **Type over Interface**: Always use `type` instead of `interface` for defining TypeScript types.
+This provides better consistency and avoids potential issues with declaration merging.

 - **Component Structure**: Each component should follow this structure:

   ```
   ComponentName/
     ComponentName.tsx        // Component logic and JSX
+    ComponentName.test.tsx   // Component tests
     styles.module.css        // All styles for the component
   ```

 - **CSS Modules**: All styles must be defined in the CSS file, using CSS modules for scoping.
 No inline styles or styled-components should be used.